-We have a library of information available on the app for each condition: We list the benefits of exercise, advice on exercising safely, and we also list the symptoms you should watch out for which may be precautions to exercise or contraindications (more serious symptoms which will prevent you from exercising).
+We have a library of information available on the app for each condition (go to 'more' on the dashboard and then to 'library').
+We list the benefits of exercise, advice on exercising safely, and we also list the symptoms you should watch out for which may be precautions to exercise or contraindications (more serious symptoms which will prevent you from exercising).

 How to fill in your health profile and generate a progress report